 Shoes—it's a love affair most men will never understand (and secretly, we never want them to).
 Maybe they'll begin to realize, "it starts from the ground up."
 Here are three tips for picking out the perfect pair of shoes for your wedding day:

-1. As They Say in the Jersey Shore "Do You"
+1. As They Say on the Jersey Shore, "Do You"

-Yes, I know the show is off the air, but I still have a Snooki-sized hole in my heart that only those orange skinned people can fill.
-I do have to say though; they were onto something with the phrase "Do you."
+Yes, I know the show is off the air, but I still have a Snooki-sized hole in my heart that only those tan people can fill.
+I do have to say though, they were onto something with the phrase, "Do you."

-So pick out a shoe that is most personal to you and your sense of style.
-Even though they will be covered up by tons of white billowing fabric and no one else may see them, you will know they are there.
-And that's all that matters.
+Pick out a shoe that is most personal to you and your sense of style.
+Even though they will be covered up by tons of white billowing fabric and no one else may see them, you will know they are there—and that's all that matters.

 Standing at 5'8, I had to be careful not to choose a heel that would make me look taller than my 6'1 beau in pictures.
 I wasn't trying to have a Tom Cruise Katie Holmes situation on my hands.
 We can all see how well that worked out for them.